dmiller/clojure-clr-next/_drafts/2024-06-18-mega-dose-of-micro-benchmarks-part-2.md

             | _ -> OpsType.Long
 ```

-It turns out that moving from `TypeCode` to `isinst` is a small win.
+It turns out that moving from `TypeCode` to `:?` (`isinst` in IL) is a small win.
 The results are order-dependent, so I may undo this change:

 ```F#
     let ops (x: obj) : OpsType =